-She encourages students ‘to take the challenge, read more and discover where your own curiosity and creativity can take you.’
+She encouraged students ‘to take the challenge, read more and discover where your own curiosity and creativity can take you.’

 “There’s so many great books to choose from.
 It’s a joy that I’ve kept up through my life and it’s one of my best pleasures, I have to say.’

-How can unabashed bibliophobia reign unchallenged on the watch of this self confessed bibliophile?
+How could unabashed bibliophobia have reigned unchallenged on the watch of this self-confessed bibliophile?

-How is it that any one in any position of authority can deny the importance of books in promoting literacy?
+How is it that any one in any position of authority can deny the value of books in promoting literacy?